Breaking Free from the North East Bubble: A Journey Towards Freedom

 Understanding the Comfort Zone

-Let’s discuss the words people say—the dream-crushing ones.
+Let’s discuss the words people say.
+The dream-crushing ones.
 These comments linger in your mind long after the conversation ends.
 Burnout doesn’t just come from overworking.
 Sometimes, it’s those repeated remarks and casual dismissals that wear you down.
 Recently, I’ve been stretched thin.
 Balancing a five-day work week, finishing university, and trying to build something of my own has led to moments where I ask, “What’s all this for?”

 The Weight of Dismissal